 In addition to enrolling students from myriad backgrounds, Vanderbilt fosters diversity and inclusion through a range of campus resources:

-“Our mission includes finding, choosing, and enrolling talented and accomplished students who bring countless experiences and perspectives, and represent a broad array of racial, ethnic, and socioeconomic backgrounds.
+“Our mission includes finding, choosing, and enrolling talented and accomplished students who bring countless experiences and perspectives, and represent a broad array of diverse backgrounds.
 Our promise is to provide a residential educational experience that challenges our students to listen to many different perspectives and learn from each other.
 The result is a community that produces graduates who are ready to make an impact on the world.”

 As the symbol for Southern cosmopolitan charm, Nashville knows how to shine on the international stage while retaining the hospitality that quickly turns new arrivals into locals.
 While you are as likely to hear hip-hop as honky-tonk country or discover an up-and-coming ethnic restaurant beside a classic Nashville meat-and-three, you can just as easily catch an NFL or NHL game, wander through an art exhibit, or take in the symphony, all practically on the same block.